yousaf-shah/com.platopus.plugins.chromecustomtabs/Readme.markdown

 The tab was shown to the user.

 TAB_HIDDEN\
-The tab was closed using the back button or the device’s back function.
+The tab was closed using the close icon or the device’s back function.

 TAB_WARMUP\
 The **warmupCustomTab()** function was called successfully.